Homepage banner

 During her time at Oxford, Aparna tutored in several undergraduate law subjects, and edited the Oxford University Commonwealth Law Journal.

-Aparna has security clearance and is frequently instructed in confidential and sensitive matters involving public interest immunity and legal professional privilege.
-She has recently acted for HM Treasury, the Home Office, the Foreign & Commonwealth Office, and for HM Courts & Tribunals Service.
+Aparna is frequently instructed in confidential and sensitive matters involving public interest immunity and legal professional privilege.
+She has acted for HM Treasury, the Home Office, the Foreign & Commonwealth Office, and for HM Courts & Tribunals Service.

 Aparna is a registered public access practitioner and welcomes instructions from members of the public.